Podcasts like Stuff You Missed in History Class

 Website Apple Spotify

-The Seven Ages Audio Journal is a podcast that explores the archaeology and historical discoveries, scientific achievements, and cultural developments throughout time.
+The Seven Ages Audio Journal is a podcast that explores history through archaeological discoveries, scientific achievements, and cultural developments throughout time.
 Hosted by researchers Micah Hanks, Jason Pentrail, and James Waldo, the program features commentary and interviews with leading experts in the fields of history, archaeology, science, and other disciplines.
 Our aim is to unravel questions about ancient times, and explore areas of knowledge and culture from the past, to the present day.MORE Hosts Jason Pentrail, Micah Hanks, James Waldo

 Producer/Network Seven Ages Research